 Evidence admitted in any case before any court shall be only those items required in the case and shall be retained by the court for the minimum time required by law, unless good cause is shown to retain the evidence.
 No exhibit shall be received by any court if the exhibit poses a security, storage, safety, or health problem.
-(Pen.
-Code, § 1417.)
+(Penal Code section 1417.)

 - A. Exhibits which will not be received include, but are not limited to: - 1.
 Any type of explosive powder; - 2.
-Explosive chemicals, toluene, ethane; - 3.
-Explosive devices, such as grenades or pipe bombs; - 4.
+Explosive chemicals, toluene, ethane; - Explosive devices, such as grenades or pipe bombs; - 4.
 Flammable liquids such as gasoline, kerosene, lighter fluid, paint thinner, ethyl-ether; - 5.
-Canisters containing tear gas, mace, OC spray; - 6.
-Rags which have been soaked with flammable liquids; - 7.
+Canisters containing tear gas, mace, OCspray; - Rags which have been soaked with flammable liquids; - 7.
 Liquid drugs such as phencyclidine (PCP), methamphetamine, corrosive liquids, pyrrolidine, morpholine, or piperidine; and - 8.
-Samples of any bodily fluids, liquid or dried. - B. No exhibits shall be accepted by the exhibits custodian unless: - 1.
+Samples of any bodily fluids, liquid ordried. - B. No exhibits shall be accepted by the exhibits custodian unless: - 1.
 All containers with liquid substances are clearly marked and identified as to type and amount; - 2.
 All containers of controlled substances are clearly marked, identified, weighed, and sealed; - 3.
-All cash is specifically identified, whether individually or packaged, as to the total amount and number of each denomination; - 4.
-All firearms are secured by a nylon tie or trigger guard; and - 5.
-All hypodermic needles are placed in containers that will safeguard personnel. - C. Unless otherwise ordered, unidentified liquids, containers, controlled substances, or other suspect substances shall be returned to the party offering them.
+All cash is specifically identified, whether individually or packaged, as to the total amount and number of each denomination: - 4.
+All firearms are secured by a nylon tie or trigger guard; and - All hypodermic needles are placed in containers that will safeguard personnel. - C. Unless otherwise ordered, unidentified liquids, containers, controlled substances, or other suspect substances shall be returned to the party offering them. - D. A court, in its discretion, may admit any exhibit in the interest of justice.
+However, the following rules will be taken into consideration prior to approval.